ZeroKnight/factorio-setspawn/README.md

 `map`

-Toggles a map tag (waypoint) showing the location of the spawn point.
+Toggles a map tag showing the location of the spawn point, the same kind that can be added by right-clicking on the map screen.

 ### reset